Inbreeding: Domestic animals

 Breeding in domestic animals is primarily assortative breeding (see selective breeding).
 Without the sorting of individuals by trait, a breed could not be established, nor could poor genetic material be removed.

 Homozygosity is the case where similar or identical alleles combine to express a trait that is not otherwise expressed (recessiveness).
 Inbreeding exposes recessive alleles through increasing homozygosity.

 Breeders must avoid breeding from individuals that demonstrate either homozygosity or heterozygosity for disease causing alleles.
 The goal of preventing the transfer of deleterious alleles may be achieved by reproductive isolation, sterilization, or, in the extreme case, culling.
 Culling is not strictly necessary if genetics are the only issue in hand.
 Small animals such as cats and dogs may be sterilized, but in the case of large agricultural animals, such as cattle, culling is usually the only economic option.

 The issue of casual breeders who inbreed irresponsibly is discussed in the following quotation on cattle:

 Meanwhile, milk production per cow per lactation increased from 17,444 lbs to 25,013 lbs from 1978 to 1998 for the Holstein breed.
 Mean breeding values for milk of Holstein cows increased by 4,829 lbs during this period.
 High producing cows are increasingly difficult to breed and are subject to higher health costs than cows of lower genetic merit for production (Cassell, 2001).

 Intensive selection for higher yield has increased relationships among animals within breed and increased the rate of casual inbreeding.

 Many of the traits that affect profitability in crosses of modern dairy breeds have not been studied in designed experiments.
 Indeed, all crossbreeding research involving North American breeds and strains is very dated (McAllister, 2001) if it exists at all.

+As a result of long-term cooperation between USDA and dairy farmers which led to a revolution in dairy cattle productivity, the United States has since 1992 been the world's largest supplier of dairy bull semen.
+However, US genomic technology has resulted in the US dairy cattle population becoming "the most inbred it's ever been" and the rate of increase in US national milk yield has tapered off.
+Efforts are now being made to identify desirable genes in cattle breeds not yet optimized by US dairy breeders in order to apply hybrid vigor to the US dairy cattle population and thus propel US dairy technology to even higher levels of productivity.

 The BBC produced two documentaries on dog inbreeding titled Pedigree Dogs Exposed and Pedigree Dogs Exposed: Three Years On that document the negative health consequences of excessive inbreeding.